Nivetha Thomas

-Nivetha Thomas (born 2 November 1994) is an Indian actress who appears in Telugu, Malayalam and Tamil language films.
+Nivetha Thomas (born 2 November 1995) is an Indian actress who appears in Telugu, Malayalam and Tamil language films.
 She made her film debut as a child artist in the 2008 Malayalam film Veruthe Oru Bharya.
-Nivetha is an recipient of a Kerala State Film Award and a Gaddar Telangana State Film Award.
+Nivetha is an recipient of a Filmfare Award, one Kerala State Film Award and a Telangana Gaddar Film Award.

 Nivetha made her Telugu film debut with Gentleman (2016) and won the SIIMA Award for Best Female Debut - Telugu.
-Nivetha went on to star in the successful films like Chaappa Kurishu (2011), Romans (2013), Jilla (2014), Papanasam (2015), Ninnu Kori (2017), Jai Lava Kusa (2017), 118 (2019), Brochevarevarura (2019), V (2020), Vakeel Saab (2021) and Saakini Daakini (2022).
-She has received two Filmfare Award for Best Actress – Telugu nominations for Gentleman and Ninnu Kori.
+Nivetha went on to star in successful films like Chaappa Kurishu (2011), Romans (2013), Jilla (2014), Papanasam (2015), Ninnu Kori (2017), Jai Lava Kusa (2017), 118 (2019), Brochevarevarura (2019), V (2020), Vakeel Saab (2021) and Saakini Daakini (2022), 35 Chinna Katha Kaadu (2024).

-Early life
+Early life and education

-Nivetha was born on 2 November 1994 in Madras (now Chennai), India.
-Her roots are in Edoor village of Iritty taluk, Kerala.
-She was schooled at Holy Angels and Montfort Matriculation School, Chennai.
-She pursued Bachelor of Architecture from SRM University.
+Nivetha was born on 2 November 1995 in Madras (now Chennai), India.
+She is a native of Edoor village of Iritty taluk, Kerala.

+She was schooled at Holy Angels and Montfort Matriculation School, Chennai and pursued Bachelor of Architecture from SRM University.
 She can speak six languages — Malayalam, Tamil, French, Hindi, Telugu, and English.

 Career

-Child artist and early work (2000-2015)
+Child artist and early work (2000–2015)

 Nivetha started her career as a child actress, acting in the popular Sun TV serial My Dear Bootham.
 After that, she made her film debut in 2008 playing Jayaram's daughter in Veruthe Oru Bharya, where her performance was well appreciated and won her the Kerala State Film Award for Best Child Artist.
 She then signed a few Tamil and Malayalam films in which she mostly played supporting roles.
 Among her Malayalam projects were Chaappa Kurish and Thattathin Marayathu, the latter of which according to Sify was going to be "the biggest box-office hit in the history of Malayalam cinema".
 The 2011 Tamil film Poraali directed by Samuthirakani, featured her as Tamizhselvi, a petrol bunk employee.
-She had previously collaborated with Samuthirakani in the drama series Arasi.

 In 2013, Nivetha acted in Romans which was very successful and named a "blockbuster" by Sify.com.
 In the Tamil contemporary fantasy comedy Naveena Saraswathi Sabatham she played the female lead role of Jaishree, an aspiring singer.
 In Jilla, she played the role of Mahalakshmi, who is very attached to her father (Mohanlal) and two brothers, played by Vijay and Mahath.
 About her role, she stated that it was not "just another sister role" but that of "a strong willed girl who influences her brother in a positive way".

 In 2015, Nivetha played Selvi, Kamal Haasan's eldest daughter who accidentally murders her blackmailer in the Tamil remake of Drishyam, titled Papanasam.
 The film emerged a commercial success at the box office.
 Anupama Subramanian Deccan Chronicle noted, "Nivetha as the elder daughter gives a splendid act and helps create the mood and atmosphere of the flick."